EXPERIENCE SOME KIND

 A bald and a bitter truth - about half of the population has experienced some sort of hair loss issue before their 50th birthday.
 No wonder the number of people losing hair today has been increasing but, surprisingly the age group of people suffering from the same hair loss problem is getting younger by the day.

-From the 1970’s to early 1990’s, 33% of men and 6-7% of women were losing hair.
+From the 1970s to the early 1990s, 33% of men and 6-7% of women were losing hair.
 Moreover, 75% of people visiting Advanced Hair Studio for hair loss treatments, across the globe were aged between 40 and 60.

 Cut to the present time.
 Numbers stand at 70% for men and 40% for women, with 80% of clients aged between 20 and 40 who need hair loss solutions or some kind of hair fall treatment.
 The following snapshots highlight the psychological impact and causes of hair loss.